vintasoftware/vinta-design-checklists/technical-viability/checklist-en.md

 * [ ] Validate components
 *    [ ] Which component set or framework is available for the feature in question?
-      * E.g. Not every part of the product is running state-of-the-art structure and frameworks.
+      * Not every part of the product is running state-of-the-art structure and frameworks.
 Sometimes you need to work with a limited set of components or interactions, to avoid a major refactoring.
 *    [ ] Do we need to create new components/pages for this feature?
 If so, make sure that the new component works with the current page structure.
 *    [ ] Can a similar solution be achieved with pre-existing components?
-      * E.g. If the compromise won’t damage the experience and can drastically reduce development effort, it’s worth adjusting the design.
+      * If the compromise won’t damage the experience and can drastically reduce development effort, it’s worth adjusting the design.
 *    [ ] Is there any lib or ready-made asset that helps with the job?
-      * E.g. If so, try to incorporate it into the solution, or adapt the design to fit the existing asset.
+      * If so, try to incorporate it into the solution, or adapt the design to fit the existing asset.

 * [ ] Consider performance
 *    [ ] How much this solution increases the code responsiveness complexity?
-      * E.g. Will there be additional media queries or custom layouts for different breakpoints?
+      * Will there be additional media queries or custom layouts for different breakpoints?
 Analyze the effort/impact ratio of that solution, to see if the UX gain will be worth the extra complexity for development.

 *    [ ] Will this solution have an impact on performance?
-      * E.g. Animations, data requests on front-end and heavy use of images may cripple performance on web applications.
+      * Animations, data requests on front-end and heavy use of images may cripple performance on web applications.
 If the impact is significant, try to work on another alternative.

 ## Sync outcomes
 *    [ ] Take notes on all the aspects of your solution that will need adjustments.
-      * E.g. If a solution was not reached during the sync, both the designer and the developer should make an effort and research alternatives, and sync again as soon as possible, so the sprint is not harmed.
+      * If a solution was not reached during the sync, both the designer and the developer should make an effort and research alternatives, and sync again as soon as possible, so the sprint is not harmed.